 If you have looked around at therapy options, you will be aware that accessing therapy can be very expensive - and, regrettably, sometimes overpriced.
 One of my priorities as a practitioner is to make therapy more readily accessible - and so affordable.
 Running a private practice from home is one way that I keep my fees down.
 I have a private and quiet, pleasant room set aside specifically for my clinical practice.

-The easiest way to contact me initially is via email.
+The easiest way to contact me initially is via email (the messaging service on this website).
 Alternatively, you can also call/text me on my mobile.
-You will likely need to leave a message as I keep my phone on silent when I am working - let me know your name, number, and convenient times to call you.
+You will likely need to leave a message as I keep my phone on silent when I am working with clients - let me know your name, number, and convenient times to call you.
 Please feel free to email/text me any further questions.